Systems theory identifies 5 elements for a sustainable business model: Diversity, modularity, openness, slack resources and matching cycles.

-Modularity.
-Matrixed organizations are often seen as facilitating knowledge flows.
+Modularity: Matrixed organizations are often seen as facilitating knowledge flows.
 However, such organizations are not only resource intensive, they expose the whole organization to shocks as they reverberate through the organization.
-Organizations need to be less interdependent, and focus on modularity, so they can be insulated from shocks.
+Organizations need to be less interdependent, and focus on modularity (keeping functions separate), so they can be insulated from shocks.

-Slack resources.
-In an era of just-in-time production, slack resources are often seen as costly and wasteful.
+Slack resources: In an era of just-in-time production, slack or spare resources are often seen as costly and wasteful.
 However, innovation and adaptation requires both financial and creative investments, and the space to change direction.
 Firms that can ride storms must allow for a little more time to accommodate new ideas, scenarios, and shifts in thinking.
 Slack resources, both assets and capabilities, are always considered as very important to shape a sustainable business model.

 Matching cycles: Firms often think about optimizing performance and getting more from less.
 But, this thinking puts firms on a treadmill, doing the same thing faster every day—and, it has them bumping up against resource constraints.
 Resilient businesses think, not about constant growth, but rather about cyclical processes: cycles of growth and contraction, cycles of production, and cycles of consumer purchase patterns.
 Understanding the rhythms of business and the environment will allow the firm to synchronize with them meaningfully, and not overreact to what is likely just a cycle.